Welcome to your winter yoga nidra practice.

 Connect to the feeling of slowness,

-Of hibernation,
+Of hibernation.

 Sensing the energy of dreams,

-Allowing yourself to become absorbed in this quality of being,
+Allowing yourself to become absorbed in this quality of being.

-Giving yourself full permission to sink into the rhythms of winter,
+Giving yourself full permission to sink into the rhythms of winter.

-And begin to cultivate a slow breath,
+Begin to cultivate a slow breath.

 Breathing slowly and deeply.